danmunteanu/MEMPHIS_DLL/README.md

 Token is a node in the Tokens tree.
 It can have subtokens.
 It can split itself, based on separators.

 ### TokenEngine
 It remembers all the files that were selected.
-It's supposed to work in tandem with a list of files (FilesListComponent, anyone?
-It's in COMMON_FORMS).
+It's supposed to work in tandem with FilesListComponent from COMMON_FORMS.
 When a file gets selected, the TokenEngine will "remember" which files was selected and stores it in a map.
 Woks as a hub for all Token-related operations.